-Mid-American Review considers work that is character and/or language-oriented without sacrificing narrative.
-We are open to submissions from new and established authors, both traditional and experimental work, including short-shorts, but discourage genre fiction.
+Mid-American Review considers work that doesn’t shy away from the weird, the unfamiliar, or the unexpected.
+We are open to submissions from new and established writers, both traditional and experimental work, including flash and microfiction.
+We consider fictional works of all genres, and we especially love pieces that find meaning in strangeness.
 Please send only one story per submission, or up to 5 shorts.
-MAR considers pieces up to 6,000 words in length; authors wishing to submit longer manuscripts or novel excerpts should query first with SASE.
-Humor is a plus, but basically, we are looking to read a story we haven’t read before, or a familiar story presented in an original way.
+MAR considers pieces up to 6,000 words in length; authors wishing to submit longer manuscripts or novel excerpts should query first at mar@bgsu.edu.
+We are looking to read a story we haven’t read before, or a familiar story presented in an original way.

-Poems should emanate from textured, evocative images, use language with an awareness of how words sound and mean, and have a definite sense of voice.
-Each line should help carry the poem, and an individual vision must be evident.
-We encourage new as well as established writers.
-There is no length limit on individual poems, but please send no more than six poems.
+Our editors are interested in poems that incorporate textured, evocative images and have a definite sense of voice.
+Please send us poems with a strong awareness of sound and meaning.
+We encourage new as well as established writers to submit and have no length limit on individual pieces, but please send no more than six poems.

 Nonfiction Editor: Karen Craigo

 Intensive examination and getting below the surface of the subject is of primary consideration in MAR‘s essays.
-Essays need to be more than anecdotes or stories and for this reason, we rarely publish strict memoir because the narrative rarely goes beyond the author’s own experience to engage the larger world.
-We also look for a command of language.
-We do not, traditionally, publish scholarly essays, but personal examinations of scholarly and critical topics are welcome.
+We gravitate to a distinct voice and work that goes beyond the author’s own experience to engage the larger world.
+We enjoy pieces that are grounded in the unique and particular that broaden our perception of the human experience.
+We’re drawn to pieces that experiment with style and form that go beyond the rigidity of tradition.
+We love to read braided essays, hermit crab essays, lyric essays, fragmented essays, flash nonfiction, and other experimental forms.
+We do not typically publish journalism or scholarly essays, but personal examinations of scholarly and critical topics are welcome.
+Hybrid works are also welcome.
 MAR considers pieces up to 6,000 words.

-We also seek book reviews of ~400 words, following the MLA style sheet, of works of poetry, fiction, and non-fiction published within six months of our publication dates (April & November).
+We also seek book reviews of ~500 words, following the MLA style sheet, of works of poetry, fiction, and creative non-fiction published within six months of our publication dates (June & December).
 Please query (click on editor’s name above) before sending a book review, to ensure we find it promptly in our system.

 Translation Editor: George Looney